AdaCore/gnatcoverage/doc/gnatcov/integrated_instr.rst

 =========================

-The sources for the following example can be found under the ``share/examples/gnatcoverage/doc/integrated`` directory of the GNATDAS distribution.
+The sources for the following example can be found under the ``share/examples/gnatcoverage/doc/integrated`` directory of the GNAT DAS distribution.

 The following considers that the coverage runtime was previously installed with